PaloAltoNetworks/gaia/doc/documentation.md

 ### SuggestedPolicy

-Allows you to obtain network policy suggestions.
+Allows you to obtain network ruleset policy suggestions.

 #### Relations